themadan/amitness.github.io/content/articles/albert-visual-summary.md

     ![](/images/nsp-training-data-generation.png)

-    Paper like ROBERTA and XLNET have shed light on the ineffectiveness of NSP and found it's impact on the downstream tasks unreliable.
-On eliminating it, the performance across several tasks have improved.
+    Papers like [ROBERTA](https://arxiv.org/abs/1907.11692) and [XLNET](https://arxiv.org/abs/1906.08237) have shed light on the ineffectiveness of NSP and found it's impact on the downstream tasks unreliable.
+On eliminating the NSP task, the performance across several tasks improved.

     So, ALBERT proposes an alternative task called **"Sentence Order Prediction"**.
 The key idea is: